CF20852/LilyGo-SIM7000-Adafruit-IO-Client/README.md

 This program is currently set up to work with a Hologram SIM.
 It seems to work on the T-Mobile and AT&T networks in the USA, or at least in Prescott and Sedona, Arizona.

-This version of the program is set up to report the cellular network received signal strength indicator (RSSI) and the GNSS (GPS + GLONASS + Beidou + Galileo) speed on the Adafruit IO feeds.
+This version of the program is set up to report the cellular network reference signal signal-to noise ratio (RSSNR) and GPS speed on the Adafruit IO feeds.
 You can easily change the program to report other parameters.